cdleon/ui-frameworks/README.md

 ## Guides
-- Browser Support
+- **Browser Support**
   * [Can I Use](http://caniuse.com/) :gift_heart: - "Can I use" provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
   * [State of WebType](http://stateofwebtype.com/) :gift_heart: - Up-to-date data on support for type and typographic features on the web.
-- Javascript
+- **Javascript**
+  * [Airbnb JS Style Guide](https://github.com/airbnb/javascript) :gift_heart: - JavaScript Style Guide.
+  * [Angular Style Guide](https://github.com/johnpapa/angular-styleguide) :gift_heart: - Angular Style Guide: A starting point for Angular development teams to provide consistency through good practices.
   * [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) :gift_heart: - A book series on JavaScript.
-- Responsive
+- **Responsive**
   * [Media Queries (Examples)](http://mediaqueri.es/) :gift_heart: - A collection of inspirational websites using media queries and responsive web design.
   * [Screen Sizes (SmartPhones)](http://screensiz.es/phone) :gift_heart: - We built screensiz.es to help you quickly find the screen specifications of the most popular devices and monitors currently on the market.
-- Style Guides
-  * [Airbnb JS Style Guide](https://github.com/airbnb/javascript) :gift_heart: - JavaScript Style Guide.
-  * [Angular Style Guide](https://github.com/johnpapa/angular-styleguide) :gift_heart: - Angular Style Guide: A starting point for Angular development teams to provide consistency through good practices.
+- **Style / Design / CSS Guides**
   * [U.S. Government Web Design Standards (USDS)](https://github.com/usds/playbook) :gift_heart: - The U.S. Digital Services Playbook

 ## Fonts
-- CSS
+- **CSS**
   * [CSS Sans](https://github.com/yusugomori/csssans) :gift_heart: - CSS SANS is the font created by CSS, the programming language for web designing and typesetting.
+- **Libraries**
+  * [Font Squirrel](http://www.fontsquirrel.com/) :gift_heart: - Free fonts have met their match.
+We know how hard it is to find quality freeware that is licensed for commercial work.
+We've done the hard work, hand-selecting these typefaces and presenting them in an easy-to-use format.
-- [Google Fonts](https://www.google.com/fonts) :gift_heart: - Our goal is to create a directory of web fonts for the world to use.
+  * [Google Fonts](https://www.google.com/fonts) :gift_heart: - Our goal is to create a directory of web fonts for the world to use.
 Our API service makes it easy to add Google Fonts to a website in seconds.
 The service runs on Google's servers which are fast, reliable and tested.
 Google provides this service free of charge.
+- **Typeface**
-- [Hack](https://github.com/chrissimpkins/Hack) :gift_heart: - A typeface designed for source code.
+  * [Hack](https://github.com/chrissimpkins/Hack) :gift_heart: - A typeface designed for source code.
-- [Sans Bullshit Sans](https://github.com/RoelN/SansBullshitSans) :gift_heart: - Source for the Sans Bullshit Sans font.
+  * [Sans Bullshit Sans](https://github.com/RoelN/SansBullshitSans) :gift_heart: - Source for the Sans Bullshit Sans font.

 ## Icons
-- CSS
+- **CSS**
   * [Icono](https://github.com/saeedalipoor/icono) :gift_heart: - One tag One icon, no font or svg, Pure CSS.
   * [Littlebox](https://github.com/cmaddux/littlebox) :gift_heart: - Super simple to implement, CSS-only icons.
   * [Nucleo](https://nucleoapp.com) :moneybag: - Nucleo is a library of 2085 responsive icons and a web app to manage and customize them.
-- Font
+- **Font**
   * [Analog Clock](https://github.com/jhogue/PE-Analog-Clock-icon-font) :gift_heart: - A set of icons for displaying a visual ("analog") representation of time stamps.
   * [Black Tie](http://blacktie.io/) :moneybag: - The multi-weight icon font from the creator of Font Awesome.
   * [Devicons](https://github.com/vorillaz/devicons) :gift_heart: - An iconic font made for developers.